 The data from Table 11 showed that the solid bar soap from the oil palm leaves extract with a concentration of 1%, 2%, and 4% have inhibitory action against S. aureus with a diameter of the inhibitory zone about 8.53 mm, 10.53 mm, 12.91 mm, respectively.
 However, it did not inhibit the growth of E. coli.

 The diameter of the inhibition formed, presumably due to the presence of secondary metabolites such as alkaloid, tannins, saponins, flavonoids, and terpenoid contained in ethanol extracts of oil palm leaves which known as a potential antibacterial agent .
 Alkaloid compounds work by disrupting the peptidoglycan component of bacterial cells so that the cell wall layer is not formed intact and causes the death cell.
 Tannins are a group of polyphenol compounds which have antibacterial activity, the mechanism of action of tannins as an antibacterial is thought to be able to shrink the cell walls so that they interfere with the permeability of bacterial cells, due to disruption of permeability, bacterial cells cannot carry out living activities so that growth is inhibited or even dies.
 Flavonoids have antibacterial activity caused by the ability of flavonoids to form complexes with extracellular proteins and are dissolved so that the bacterial cell membranes will be damaged and lose their function to detergents, as a result, saponins will reduce the surface tension of bacterial cell walls and damage membrane permeability.
-Damage to the cell membrane is very disturbing survival of bacteria [5, 21].
+Damage to the cell membrane is a very disturbing survival of bacteria [5, 21].

 Conclusion

 The solid bar soap from ethanol extracts of oil palm leaves meets the requirements SNI 3532: 2016 dan ASTM 2002.
-The soap has antibacterial activity against S. aureus, but does not inhibit the growth of E.coli.
+The soap has antibacterial activity against S. aureus but does not inhibit the growth of E.coli.

 References